Epithumia/typst-iut-orsay-report-flat/README.md

 cd paris-saclay-thesis-flat
 ```

-Then download the _Segoe UI This_ font, e.g. from [here](https://font.download/font/segoe-ui-this), and place the .ttf files e.g. in a `fonts/` subfolder.
+Then download the _Open Sans_ font, e.g. from [here](https://fonts.google.com/specimen/Open+Sans), and place the .ttf files e.g. in a `fonts/` subfolder.

 If you use the CLI, you must tell the binary where to look for additional fonts with the `--font-path` argument:
 ```bash